 Director of Ananda Healing Prayer Ministry

 My late husband, Timothy, and I were wedded twice.
 We had a family wedding, and then packed up and moved, sight unseen, to Ananda Village as our honeymoon.
-It was Spiritual Renewal Week (1978) - a special week of classes all taught by Swami Kriyananda, direct disciple of Paramhansa Yogananda.
+It was Spiritual Renewal Week (1978) — a special week of classes all taught by Swami Kriyananda, a direct disciple of Paramhansa Yogananda.
 At the end of that week, on Saturday night, we took Kriya Yoga initiation for the first time, with Swamiji.
 The next morning, at Sunday Service, also with Swamiji, we were married using the marriage vows written by Paramhansa Yogananda, which includes the words: “To bring souls on earth to worship God as newborn souls.”

 It was a very special time for us, for we were newly married, newly initiated into Kriya yoga, and we knew we wanted to have a family.
-During the one of the classes at Spiritual Renewal Week, Swamiji told the following story from Yogananda, which he later put into his book, Conversations with Yogananda.
+During one of the classes at Spiritual Renewal Week, Swamiji told the following story from Yogananda, which he later put into his book, Conversations with Yogananda.

 “A couple expressed to me their desire for a spiritual child.
 I prayed for them, then showed them a photograph.
 This soul, I told them, would be suitable for them, and was also, I felt, ready to be reborn on earth.

 “”Meditate on this soul,’ I said.
 ‘Concentrate especially on the eyes.
 Invite him to come dwell in your home.
 In addition, have no sexual contact for six months; abstinence will increase your magnetism.

 “‘When, at the end of that time, you come together physically, think of that person, and think also of God.
 If you follow my advice in all these respects, that soul will be born to you.’